 What are the reporting requirements?

-NWCUF will expect you to keep the Program Director informed of any changes to your project throughout your grant and attend a scheduled check-in call.
+NWCUF will expect you to keep the Foundation informed of any changes to your project throughout your grant and attend a scheduled check-in call.
 At the end of your grant, you will be required to submit a brief narrative (link to template) of your project’s results and impact to NWCUF.

 Who should I contact if I have additional questions?

 For any questions or more detailed information, please reach out to the Foundation at [email protected]